MaryaneGradito/fish_parasite/README.md

 *Step 3*
 + We have two different parasites in E group.
 So, we want to fit models that possibly look at interactive effects of the two, but this will depend on how many parameters that we need to estimate above.
++ Yes, we want to do this as the parasites have different final hosts and should be in conflict.

 <!-- GETTING STARTED -->